ruffle-rs/ruffle-rs.github.io/blog_posts/2024-09-12-optimisations-text-more.markdown

 It's been a crazy few months, and I'm so proud of all the progress we keep making.
 We couldn't have done it without the entire Ruffle community though - so thank you for everyone who helped out.

 As a reminder, Ruffle is a completely open source project and we're always looking for contributions!
 Some quick ways to help out:
 - Speak another language?
-[Help translate Ruffle](https://crowdin.com/project/ruffle) to your native language over on Crowdin
+[Help translate Ruffle](https://crowdin.com/project/ruffle) to your native language over on Crowdin.
 - Got a few bucks to spare?
-[Sponsor the project](https://opencollective.com/ruffle) and help us fund future development
+[Sponsor the project](https://opencollective.com/ruffle) and help us fund future development.
 - Like playing games?
 Try Ruffle on your favourite content and [report any issues](https://github.com/ruffle-rs/ruffle/issues) you find - or maybe check out [the latest annual Flash Forward Jam](https://www.newgrounds.com/bbs/topic/1532035) on Newgrounds!
 - Can you code?
-Whip out your favourite IDE and [help us improve](https://github.com/ruffle-rs/ruffle/blob/master/CONTRIBUTING.md) - the player is in Rust, everything web is Typescript, and the android app is Kotlin
+Whip out your favourite IDE and [help us improve](https://github.com/ruffle-rs/ruffle/blob/master/CONTRIBUTING.md) - the player is in Rust, everything web is Typescript, and the android app is Kotlin.
 - Got a friend?
 Tell them to help out! :D

 Thank you all again, and see you in the next blog post!